 The County is also constantly receiving input from its citizens on what services are appropriate for government to provide.
 This input is received through the strategic planning process and through the community survey.
-In 2016, the survey showed that 91% of County residents were satisfied or very satisfied with the services provided by PWC.
+In 2016, the survey showed that 91% of County residents were satisfied or very satisfied with the services provided by Prince William County Government.
 Also in 2016, satisfaction with the value for their tax dollar was 88%.
-The next survey will be conducted during the summer of 2018 and results will be provided in fall of 2018.
+The next survey will be conducted during the summer of 2018.